pilif0/pilif0.github.io/resume.md

 __Housekeeper__ at Glenalmond House, Edinburgh
 _Jun - Sep 2018_

-I was tasked with keeping the guest and common rooms at a high level of cleanliness.
-I worked independently on a daily set of tasks within a tight deadline.

 __Junior Developer__ at Orchitech solutions s.r.o, Prague
 _Jun - Aug 2017_